Nehe Milner-Skudder

-Nehe Rihara Milner-Skudder (born 15 December 1990) is a New Zealand rugby union player who currently plays for the Rugby New York.
+Nehe Rihara Milner-Skudder (born 15 December 1990) is a New Zealand rugby union player who last played for the Rugby New York.

 He was selected for the All Blacks in 2015, and was a key member of 2015 Rugby World Cup winning team.
 He scored New Zealand's first try in the 2015 RWC final, going over in the far right corner just before half time, and was awarded the World Rugby Breakthrough Player of the Year in 2015.

 Family background

 Milner-Skudder was born 15 December 1990 in Taihape, New Zealand.
 On the Maori side he is of the Ngati Porou and Tapuika tribes.

 Heneriata Milner is a cousin of the late All Black centre Henare 'Buff' Milner, an All Black in 1968–1970.
 Milner-Skudder's father Richard is a younger brother of George Skudder (George represented the All Blacks, also as a winger in 1969 and 1972).

 Another All Black Tanerau Latimer (five tests; six games 2009) is Nehe's first cousin.
 Ben Atiga was another All Black (1 test 2003) from the same wider family.
 Their forefathers were born and raised in Lapaha, Tongatapu in Tonga, before they left to New Zealand.
 Two members of the earlier generations of the Skudder family were part of 94 a group of Tongans who volunteered to join the Pioneer Maori Battalion and Niue Battalion during WWI.